BRUSH MOUNTAIN PARK

 Download Map

-History
+PARK History

 In 2018, the New River Land Trust received a $1.2 million grant award from the Virginia Outdoors Foundation’s Forest CORE Fund.
 The grant allowed us to purchase the first two properties totaling 552 acres.
+The Land Trust transferred 141 acres from Property 1 to the Forest Service to add to the National Forest.

-In 2023, the Land Trust purchased a 20-acre property to be added to Property 2 (now Stone-cutter’s Hollow) with help from community donations.
+In 2023, the Land Trust purchased a 20-acre property to be added to Property 2 (now Stonecutter’s Hollow) with help from community donations.

 The trails were built by contractor Eastern Trail Co. and Poverty Creek Trails Coalition volunteers.